ingenuity-build/testnets/innuendo/README.md

 Source code will be released for self-building binaries prior to mainnet launch.
 Code is remaining incognito until then for strategic purposes.

 Genesis time is set to 2022-09-26T10:00:00Z.
 The network will be started asyncronously.
-Accounts and validators from innuendo-1 remain in place.
+Accounts and validators from innuendo-1 remain in place; do not delete any keys or destroy seeds from innuendo-1.
 The genesis instructions are as follows:

 1. Download the new genesis file from https://raw.githubusercontent.com/ingenuity-build/testnets/main/innuendo/genesis.json.